rafianahmed/rafianahmed/README.md

 My name is **Rafian Ahmed Raad**.
 I'm a Computer Science student at **KAIST** (double major in Business Technology Management) in South Korea. 🇰🇷

-I specialize in **optimization and machine learning applied to finance and markets** — building models at the intersection of quantitative finance and operations research: derivative hedging with reinforcement learning, credit risk and expected loss estimation, portfolio optimization, and time-series forecasting.
-I ranked **11th in a Kaggle competition on algorithmic trading in electricity markets** (Ensimag IF 2025).
+I specialize in **optimization and machine learning applied to data science and financial markets** — building data models and architecutures for accurate reporting at the intersection of quantitative finance and operations research but not limited to it.

 📈 I'm currently a **Research Intern in AI, Optimization & Autonomous Mission Systems** at Avalon Aircraft, contributing to mission planning and optimization for autonomous aerial and ground vehicles — building scheduling algorithms, docking decision logic, and Python-based simulation environments.

 💼 I'm also a **Private Equity & Venture Capital Intern** at Venture Starters, supporting deal research, investment strategy, and portfolio-facing workflows.

-🧮 Previously, I worked as a **Quantitative Researcher** at WorldQuant, applying quantitative research workflows and hypothesis testing to explore alpha signals, and as a **Strategic Portfolio Management Intern** at UCB Stock Brokerage, building a price-prediction model incorporating trading sessions, volatility indices, and risk-adjusted return ratios.
+🧮 Previously, I worked as a **Quantitative Researcher** at WorldQuant, applying quantitative research workflows and hypothesis testing to explore alpha signals, and as a **Technical Analyst** at UCB Stock Brokerage, building a price-prediction model incorporating trading sessions, volatility indices, and risk-adjusted return ratios.

 🗂️ As a **Data Engineer** at the KAIST College of Business, I built a large-scale pipeline to scrape and structure SEC EDGAR filings (10-K/10-Q) across the S&P 500, NASDAQ 100, S&P 1500, and Russell 3000 — laying the foundation for a Seeking-Alpha-style financial data platform.